-Cluster Type 📀 Kubernetes Cluster 🕒 VM Cluster Metrics Data Source 🜒 Prometheus 🌑 Datadog  Sysdig URL https://app.sysdigcloud.com Token ey destaution and a subscription for the first Care Test Connection Back Next
+Cluster Type 📀 Kubernetes Cluster  🔿 VM Cluster Metrics Data Source 🕒 Prometheus 🕒 Datadog 📀 Sysdig URL https://app.sysdigcloud.com Token ey installation and a galacteria contained at a Test Connection Back Next

 2. Enter information about the first application you want to monitor.
 You can skip this step and configure applications to be monitored from the Configuration section of the portal.